The Ultimate Homeowner’s Roof Buying Guide

 Get it in Writing

 Don’t rely on a handshake as a contractor’s word, get everything discussed in writing.
 This begins with the very first estimate and ends with a final inspection from your roofing contractor.
 When your contractor can put everything in writing, you are protected from miscommunication or disappointment if your expectations are not met.
+Use our Contractor Checklist to make sure you ask the right questions and verify necessary details before hiring a roofing contractor.

 Maintaining the Your New Roof